csci104/docker/README.md

 **Windows**

-On Windows in PowerShell, the process is similar but you must make sure you can run PowerShell scripts:
+On Windows in PowerShell or Windows Terminal, the process is similar but you must make sure you can run PowerShell scripts:

 Make sure you run this in an Admin PowerShell: